biannak6288/github-tutorial/README.md

 Step 2: Add a description of what you want to change in the repository and submit your pull request
 ![step2](http://i.imgur.com/8l2heSy.png)

+**Congratulations!!!** You now know how to set up your repository on github and cloud9!